Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 (Thanks to Tony Corbett for identifying these problems and a solution)

-Appendix 3 - Using the Marking Tool 2000 Version 1.2.1 a8
+Appendix 3 - Using the Marking Tool

-Introduction: The new marking tool has made marking much easier but brought with it the need for changes in working practice and a new set of tips to get round problems and make it's use as efficient as possible.
+Introduction: The latest marking tool has made marking much easier but brought with it the need for changes in working practice and a new set of tips to get round problems and make it's use as efficient as possible.
 It is much more integrated with the overall e-TMA system and is most efficient when self extracting zip files are used for the downloading and extracted into a directory structure which the Tool recognises.
 As stated earlier we have considerable reservations about self extracting Zip files but the e-TMA system now has virus checking facilities and claims never to have let one slip through yet.
 The Tool also has the ability to package the marked scripts and create the Zip files and early troubles with speed and reliability seen to be overcome in the latest versions.
 Self training courses are provided.
 The following Tips are, as yet, in no particular order and reflect our experiences and obvious extensions of our existing hints - some have been tripped by the experiences of others reported in various conferences.

 Repeat extractions and downloads: The self extracting zip files ask for a directory (folder) into which they expand.
 If you need to get a fresh copy of a students script from your downloaded file or you get a second copy for some reason from the e-TMA site you must take great care not to extract to the same directory - the tool overwrites any existing files including any work you have marked without asking.
 Either extract to a different directory or Open using Winzip by right clicking on the file and select Open with Winzip from the menu. you can then drag the file(s) you need to the correct directory or open documents directly to check their contents.